marco262/my_wiki/data/dnd/subclass/combat-medic.md

 The Aether Turret's damage increases by 1d6 when you reach 9th level (2d6), 13th level (3d6), and 17th level (4d6).

-## Aetheric Link
+## Dialysis

 _3rd-level Combat Medic feature_

 You have learned to achieve an arcane connection with an ally, which lets you channel aether to them during combat to help keep them invigorated and fighting ready.
-As an action, you choose a willing creature you can see to give them your Aetheric Link.
+As an action, you choose a willing creature you can see to give them your Dialysis.
 This link lasts until you give it to another creature, or you finish a long rest.

-Whenever you deal damage with your Aether Turret, the creature with your Aetheric Link gains a number of temporary hit points equal to the damage you dealt.
+Whenever you deal damage with your Aether Turret, the creature with your Dialysis gains a number of temporary hit points equal to the damage you dealt.

-## Aetheric Burst
+## Shielding Tesseract

 _5th-level Combat Medic feature_